prometheusresearch/rios/docs/source/instrument_specification.rst

 Base Types
 ----------
-The following Types are considered part of the basic functionality provided by Instrument Definitions and can be used when specifiying the type of a Field, or when specifying a ``base`` when defining a new type in a `Type Object`_.
+The following Types are considered part of the basic functionality provided by Instrument Definitions and can be used when specifying the type of a Field, or when specifying a ``base`` when defining a new type in a `Type Object`_.

 =============== ======= ===========